bartw/weak/README.md

 <script type="text/javascript" src="bundle.js" charset="utf-8"></script>
 ```

-Don't forget to update your .gitignore so we don't check in our bundled file.
+Don't forget to update the .gitignore so we don't check in our bundled file.

 ```
 bundle.js
 ```

 Now we can test it out, run webpack, start a server and browse to http://localhost:8000/src/.

 ```shell
 webpack
 python -m SimpleHTTPServer